kilodelta8/plantmonitor/README.md

 **Option A: Clone Repository (Recommended for Re-runs)**

+To be clear, you have to manually upload the arduino code to the arduino.
+The installer only handles Pi side code.

 1. Log in to your Raspberry Pi via SSH or terminal.

 2. Install Git if necessary: `sudo apt install git`.